Permission to travel

 - It is your responsibility to apply for an ETA.

-- There is a small application fee.
+- There is an application fee.

 ETA Validity: